 A Kind Boy: a Builder

 Owen was a sweet and sensitive boy who, more than anything else loved to build, says his mother, Karen.
-She recalled the summer when she and her husband put an addition onto their house.
+She recalled the summer when she and her husband added an addition to their house.
 They possessed the knowledge to do the addition themselves: She’s an interior designer and he’s a vice president for a construction company.
-And every morning Owen, at that time 10 years old, would emerge from the house wearing his tool belt -- eager to build.
+Every morning Owen, then 10 years old, would emerge from the house wearing his tool belt -- eager to build.

 “He was just a boy but he’d wear his tool belt,” adds Karen.
 “He’d be out there helping us pour concrete or whatever needed to be done.
 If he was too small to help, he’d stand and observe.
 He didn’t miss much and he had lots of questions.
 He was a smart cookie -- a sensitive and humble boy, very caring.
 He’s still like that today.
 My husband and I are very proud of him for all he’s achieved.”